jtiemann/actrak/README.md

 # Activity Tracker Application

-A component-based Node.js application for tracking activity_types , goals, and achievements with a central event bus architecture.
+A component-based Node.js application for tracking activities, goals, and achievements with a central event bus architecture.

 ## Architecture Overview